luntergroup/octopus/README.md

 ```

 ####*Quick installation with Python3*

-Manually installing octopus first requires obtaining the binaries.
-First `cd` to a directory where you wish to install octopus and execute
+Manually installing octopus requires obtaining a copy the binaries.
+In the command line, direct to an appropriate install directory and execute

 ```shell
 $ git clone https://github.com/dancooke/octopus.git